 This document describes the GUI based, step-by-step workflow for the provisioning and activation process.
 The entire workflow can be performed entirely programmatically using Controller’s REST APIs.
 This allows organizations to completely embed this into their workflows/processes requiring zero manual intervention.

-- The user is familiar with vSphere and optionally Orchestration using CloudInit.
+- The user is familiar with hypervisors like vSphere and optionally Orchestration using CloudInit.

 - You will perform the provisioning using the Web Console